2026 industry: 2.5x to 4x

 Accuracy and Disclaimer

 This calculator provides pricing estimates based on 2026 lab cost averages and industry markup standards.
-Actual lab costs vary by vendor, finish options, and order volume.
-Always verify current lab pricing before publishing your print price list.
+Actual lab costs vary by vendor, finish options, turnaround time, and order volume.
+Always verify current lab pricing before publishing your print menu.
+Retail prices should reflect your market positioning, client demographic, and brand value as well as cost calculations.

 Conclusion